Colorado vs. Minnesota NCAA Football Odds, Plays and Insights | September 18, 2021

 Minnesota Top Players

-- Tanner Morgan has thrown for 205 yards while completing 56% of his passes (14-of-25), with one touchdown and zero interceptions this year (205 yards per game).
+- This year, Tanner Morgan has collected 205 passing yards (205 yards per game) while going 14-for-25 (56% completion percentage) and throwing one touchdown and zero interceptions.

 - Mohamed Ibrahim has rushed for a team-leading 163 yards on 30 attempts (163 yards per game) while scoring two touchdowns.

-- Treyson Potts has rushed for 34 yards on 10 carries (34 yards per game) this year.
+- Treyson Potts has run for 34 yards on 10 carries (34 yards per game) this year.

-- This season Daniel Jackson has three receptions for a team-high 58 receiving yards (58 per game).
+- Daniel Jackson has hauled in three passes for a team best 58 yards.
+He averages 58 yards per game.

-- Dylan Wright has also chipped in with five receptions for 57 yards and one touchdown.
+- Dylan Wright has added 57 yards (on five catches) and one touchdown.

-- Brevyn Spann-Ford has totaled 44 yards on three receptions, averaging 44 yards per game.
+- Brevyn Spann-Ford is averaging 44 yards per game, racking up three receptions for 44 yards.